IgorMarinhoArgollo/recipe-app/README.md

   * Javacript

 ## How to use it
-  Access the website, browse the menu by choosing Food, Drinks or Explore; filter the recipes, choose yours, start your recipe, watch the video and read the instructions, run the recipe along with the website, finish your recipe and save your favorites;
+  Access the website,  <b>use "email@email.com" as Email and "1234567" as Password</b>.
+Browse the menu by choosing Food, Drinks or Explore; filter the recipes, choose yours, start your recipe, watch the video and read the instructions, run the recipe along with the website, finish your recipe and save your favorites;

 ## Run Locally
   ### Requirements: